DevCycleHQ-Sandbox/OpenFeature-Codemod/codemods/nodejs/devcycle-to-openfeature/initialization-transform/README.md

 # DevCycle to OpenFeature NodeJS - Initialization Transform CodeMod

-This codemod will transform the initialization of DevCycleClient to use OpenFeature NodeJS SDK.
+This Codemod will transform the initialization of the DevCycle NodeJS Server SDK to use OpenFeature NodeJS SDK.

 - Calls to `initializeDevCycle()` should be replaced with `new DevCycleProvider()` where the same parameters used.
 - The variable named from the `initializeDevCycle()` call should be renamed to replace `client` with `provider`.
 For example: `devcycleClient` renamed to `devcycleProvider`.